 Thats why I have created two folders on my SUB cart SD-card, one is named SIO (for programs that only work with SIO) and the other is named PBI (for programs that take so long to load, that it is better to load them with PBI).
 A folder named CAS does however not exist on my SUB cart, since I am much too impatient to load programs with tape speed.

-Not many programs in that SIO folder yet (maybe 10, maybe less).
-At the moment only demos and no games.
-Will have to enhance it with more programs first (some Lucasfilm programs, A.R.
-City and Dungeon, Seven Cities of Gold, etc.).
+Not many A8 programs in that SIO-only folder yet, at the moment only some demos and no games.
+Will have to enhance it with more programs asap (some Lucasfilm programs, A.R.
+City and Dungeon, Seven Cities of Gold, etc.)...